Rock and a Hard Place (Rolling Stones song): Release

-"Rock and a Hard Place" was released as the second single from Steel Wheels on 13 November 1989 in the UK.
+"Rock and a Hard Place" was released as the second single from Steel Wheels on 6 November 1989 in the United Kingdom.
 "Cook Cook Blues", a slow blues outtake from the 1983 album Undercover, was the B-side.
 The single reached No. 63 in the UK, No. 23 in the U.S. and No. 1 on the Mainstream Rock Tracks chart.
 The song has been performed by the Stones sporadically since its release, appearing on the Steel Wheels/Urban Jungle Tour, Voodoo Lounge Tour, Bridges to Babylon Tour, and Licks Tour.

+Music video

 A music video was shot at Sullivan Stadium, in Foxborough, Massachusetts during the band's three sold out night stand at that venue and directed by Wayne Isham.
-The video reached the Top 10 of MTV's Top 20 Video Countdown in December, 1989.
+The video reached the Top 10 of MTV's Top 20 Video Countdown in December 1989.

+Live performances

 A live recording captured during the Steel Wheels/Urban Jungle Tour was included on the live albums Flashpoint, Live at The Tokyo Dome and Steel Wheels Live.

-The studio album and/or single version were included on the compilations Jump Back and Honk.